 Figure 2.
-Categories of Levee Construction Effects
+Categories of Levee Construction Effects.

-Three example parcels demonstrating the different types of potential effects of levee construction in the context of the San Luis Rey River 3 Levee (California, US), a USACE-constructed levee completed in 2000.
-See Section 4.1 for a discussion of the different effects experienced by each example parcel therefore be exposed to greater flood risk after levee construction.
-As a result, these homes are likely to experience declines in prices after levee construction.
+Note: Three example parcels demonstrating the different types of potential effects of levee construction in the context of the San Luis Rey River 3 Levee (California, US), a USACE-constructed levee completed in 2000.
+See Section III.A for a discussion of the different effects experienced by each example parcel.